itimpi/MyMediaForAlexa/README.md

 Port 52050:   Communicating with Alexa
 Port 52051:   Admin of My Media For Alexa
-These ports must are fixed and cannot be changed.
+These ports are fixed and cannot be changed as they are hard-coded into the Alexa skill.

-Each running instance of My Media for Alexa must have its own IP address.
+The settings in the default template are fine if you only want to run a single instance of the MyMediaForAlexa docker.
+In this case the docker will be running using the IP address of the unRAID server.

+ If you happen to want to run multiple instances of **My Media For Alexa** (perhaps with each instance handling different media) then since the ports to be used are fixed you need to be aware that each running instance of My Media for Alexa must have its own IP address.
+To set this up on unRAID all instances other than the first need to be set up to use the Custom networking option.
+On many systems this will be *Custom:br0* but as the name of the bridge can vary according to your unRAID setup you need to select a setting appropriate yo your system.

 More detail on the networking requirements can be found on the [My Media for Alexa](http://mymediaalexa.com) web site.

-**Mapping**
+**Port and Path Mapping**
-The My Media for Alexa docker container has two pre-configured:
+The My Media for Alexa docker container has two pre-configured paths:

-- ***/datadir***:   This  should be mapped to where My Media For Alexa will store its configuration information and indexing information.
+- ***/datadir***:   This  should be mapped to where My Media For Alexa will store its configuration information and indexing information on the unRAID server.
 - ***/medialibrary***: This should be mapped to where your media is stored on your unRAID server.

-Additional paths for media can be added if your media is stored at several locations, but you will then also need to add these paths  inside the container via the My Media for Alexa admin screens.
+Additional paths for media can be added if your media is stored at several locations, but you will then also need to add these paths as new Watch folders via the My Media for Alexa WebUI admin screens.

 **Support**
 Support for the main ***My Media for Alexa*** app is via the [My Media for Alexa](http://mymediaalexa.com) web site.
+A [change log](https://www.mymediaalexa.com/home/changelog) of what has changed in recent releases is available.
+There is a [FAQ](https://www.mymediaalexa.com/#section-10) available covering common problems encountered by users.
 Support for unRAID specific issues is via the Docker Container section of the unRAID forums.

 **Note**